terryyin/rubygem_digger/README.md

 ## Usage

-The dispatcher folder is a separate Ruby on Rails web server by itself.
+The project contains a Ruby on Rails servicer.
-Go t that folder, and do:
+Cone the code, and do:

     $ bundle
     $ bundle exec rails s